Editorial by Industrial Quick Search

 End Cap

-In recirculating rolling elements, these are mounted on the carriage's front and back sides.
-The rolling elements are guided from the load-bearing section to the return path by the end caps.
+In systems with recirculating rolling elements, these elements are mounted on both the front and rear sides of the carriage.
+The end caps direct the rolling elements from the load-bearing area to the return path, ensuring smooth and continuous motion.

 Lubrication Port